telus-agcg/terraform-provider-solace/README.md

 }
 ```

-In order to access this provider, your local Terraform process must either be authenticated to the "[telusagriculture](https://app.terraform.io/app/telusagriculture)" organization in Terraform Cloud (see [`terraform login`](https://www.terraform.io/cli/commands/login)) or be running in Terraform Cloud.

 ## Usage

-For documentation on the available resources and their properties, see [terraform-provider-solace/docs](terraform-provider-solace/docs/index.md)
+For documentation on the available resources and their properties, see [docs](docs/index.md)

 ## Development

 To enable provider development, check out the provider and install the binary into your local `~/go/bin` path:
 ```
-$ cd terraform-provider-solace
 $ go install
 ```